actnwit/RhodoniteTS/README.md

 You can try our library via https://editor.librn.com/.
 This viewer supports glTF/VRM files Drag & Drop to display.
-(Drag & Drop all files if glTF data is consists of multiple files.)
+(Drag & Drop all files if glTF data consists of multiple files.)

 ![poly](./assets/images/screenshot_poly.webp)